 You are shocked.
 You have never had back pain before.
-You want to know what this condition is and how will it affect my personal injury case?
+You want to know what degenerative disc disease is and how will it affect my personal injury auto accident case?
 Will an insurance company offer less money because of this condition if I am in an accident?
-What if I never had neck or back pain prior to the accident?
+What if I never had neck or back pain before the accident?
+Can you get compensation for the aggravation of a preexisting injury?
 How does degenerative disc disease affect the value of my personal injury case?
-This article answers these questions and looks at the trial and settlement value of these cases.What is Degenerative Disc Disease?
+This article answers these questions and looks at the trial and settlement value of these cases.

 Before we can answer these questions, we must first take a look at the anatomy of the human spine.
 The human spine is comprised of 33 individual bones stacked one on top of the other.
-Ligaments and muscles connect the bones together and keep them aligned.
-Each vertabra in the spine is separated by a shock absorber called an intervertebral disc.
+Ligaments and muscles connect the bones and keep them aligned.
+Each vertebra in the spine is separated by a shock absorber called an intervertebral disc.

-The discs are comprised of two layers, the annulus, which is a tough fibrous outer layer, and the nucleus, a gel-filled layer with a high water content.
-When you move, the discs act like a ball bearing, with the outer layer providing the stability and the inner layer allowing for the just the right amount of movement to allow you to stretch, bend over, and move from side to side.
+The discs are comprised of two layers, the annulus, which is a tough fibrous outer layer, and the nucleus, a gel-filled layer with high water content.
+When you move, the discs act like a ball bearing, with the outer layer providing stability and the inner layer allowing just the right amount of movement to allow you to stretch, bend over, and move from side to side.

 Given the very narrow space in which the spinal canal is located, it is critical that nothing compress or impinge the thecal sac, spinal cord, or exiting nerve root, as this would cause pain (sometimes severe pain radiating into the extremities).
-In addition, each vertebra is connected in the back by four facet joints which allow for motion and stability.
+Each vertebra is connected in the back by four facet joints which allow for motion and stability.

 Degenerative disc disease occurs as a result of age or following a recovery from a traumatic injury.
 The condition occurs in essentially two different ways.
 The first is when the outer layer of the disc becomes cracked and rigid.
 When this occurs, the fluid in the inner nucleus may bulge out, compressing the thecal sac, spinal cord, or exiting nerve root.
-Often times this condition might appear on an MRI as bulging discs, usually at multiple levels.
+Often this condition might appear on an MRI as bulging discs, usually at multiple levels.

-Degenerative disc disease can be diagnosed through x-ray or MRI.
+Degenerative disc disease (spondylosis, disc desiccation, or spinal stenosis) can be diagnosed through an x-ray or MRI.
 Usually, an x-ray will clearly show a loss of disc height between the vertebra as well as bone spurs.
 Both of these are tell-tale signs of degenerative disc disease.
-In addition, an MRI can show whether the soft tissue of the disc itself is impinging or compressing the spinal cord or the exiting nerve root.How is it Treated?
+In addition, an MRI can show whether the soft tissue of the disc itself is impinging or compressing the spinal cord or the exiting nerve root.

 The severity of the disc disease determines how it is treated.
 It is possible to have degenerative disc disease and have no symptoms.
 This commonly occurs when the degeneration of the disc and narrowing spinal canal has not become severe enough to cause impingement, compression, or facet joint pain.
 When symptoms do occur, the condition is usually first treated with physical therapy, followed by trigger point or facet injections.

-If neither of those options work, surgery can be performed in the form of a microdiscetomy or a spinal fusion.
+If neither of those options work, surgery can be performed in the form of a microdiscectomy or a spinal fusion.
 It should be noted that if a bulging disc is the source of the back pain, a facet injection, which focuses on a different part of the spine, may have limited utility.

 For the insurance company, this diagnosis is usually a dream come true.
 They now have something to point to other than the accident as the source of the pain.
 And on many occasions, they can successfully convince the jury this pain was due to a pre-existing condition (the degenerative disc disease).
 But this is only part of the story.